toresbe/neomaster/README.md

 2. Create a basic user interface, controlled by the Beosound 5 panel
 3. Create a simple example module to control my Philips Hue lights (to have some functionality that does not require reverse engineering the PC2)
 4. Reverse engineer the PC2 in Audio Master mode
+5. Play back media under panel control and output sound via the PC2.
+6. Obtain IR data from the panel sensor/PC2 and control media with it

 Future questions to be resolved include: